awnumar/spacetime.dev/_posts/2019-05-02-to-slice-or-not-to-slice.md

 }
 ```

-This function will take a pointer, a length, and a capacity, and return a slice with those attributes.
+This function will take a pointer, a length, and a capacity; and return a slice with those attributes.
 Using this, another way to convert an array to a slice would be:

 ```go
 var bufarray [32]byte